feast-dev/feast/docs/reference/data-sources/file.md

 ## Description

 File data sources are files on disk or on S3.
-Currently only Parquet files are supported.
+Currently only Parquet and Delta formats are supported.

-{% hint style="warning" %}
-FileSource is meant for development purposes only and is not optimized for production use.
-{% endhint %}

 ## Example